ajaxm/MultiVerse/README.md

 A NavBar React component is the only new component required for Phase 3.

 ### Phase 4: Favorites, Comments (1 day)
-* Favorite, Comment models in Rails
+* Rails models for Favorites, Comments
+* API Controllers for Favorites, Comments
 * Favorites tab in Archive page
 * Comments shown below completed poems